Agungvpzz/Survival-Analysis/README.md

 ### A. Exploratory Data Analysis
 - **Churn Rate**: Approximately 26.5% (1869) of our customers have churned.
-- **Statistical Associations**: All categorical features—except for Gender and PhoneService—show a statistically significant association with Churn.
+- **Statistical Associations**: All categorical features, except for Gender and PhoneService, show a statistically significant association with Churn.
 - **Tenure and Contract Type Insights**:
    - The Month-to-month contract type exhibits the highest churn rate, particularly during the first month.
 Given that this plan is used by the majority of our customers, it underscores the company's vulnerability if it relies solely on short-term contracts without effective customer retention strategies.
    - The Two-year contract is associated with a higher proportion of customers remaining active for over five years.
 However, the lower number of newer users on this contract might indicate either a shift in customer preference or the impact of targeted marketing strategies that encourage a move toward short-term contracts.

 - **Service Features Insights**:
    - Customers without internet service demonstrate higher loyalty, with a churn rate of only 7.4%.
 In contrast, Fiber Optic and DSL users exhibit churn rates of 41.9% and 19.0%, respectively.
-   - Among customers with internet service, those who do not subscribe to any additional services—such as OnlineSecurity, TechSupport, OnlineBackup, or DeviceProtection—experience a significantly higher churn rate of approximately 40%, twice as high as those who subscribe to at least one of these services.
+   - Among customers with internet service, those who do not subscribe to any additional services, such as OnlineSecurity, TechSupport, OnlineBackup, or DeviceProtection, experience a significantly higher churn rate of approximately 40%, twice as high as those who subscribe to at least one of these services.

 - **Socio-Demographc Features Insights**:
    - Customers without dependents `(Dependents = No)` have a churn rate of 31.3%, which is twice as high as those with dependents (15.5%).